romac/oxid-light/README.md

 ## Disclaimer

 This is just a prototype, and should not be taken as a proper basis for implementing a language with refinement types.
+Bug reports or pull requests are very welcome though!

 ## License

 Oxid is released under the [BSD3 license](/LICENSE).